Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Results and Discussion

-Based on all the above discussed results on dimensional emotion recognition and AU intensity estimation tasks, and the correspondence analysis between valence-arousal and AU intensities, we draw the following conclusions: \begin{itemize} \item 3D face shapes are expressive enough to regress dimensional representations of facial emotion.
-They are also good at capturing categorical emotion information (see Appendix.~\ref{appendix:disc_emo}) \item In AU intensity estimation, 3D faces are far from describing the complete set of facial actions and they fall behind the 2D appearance-based features and most previous methods. \end{itemize}
+Based on all the above-discussed results on dimensional emotion recognition and AU intensity estimation tasks, and the correspondence analysis between apparent emotions and AU intensities, we draw the following conclusions: \begin{itemize} \item 3D face shapes are expressive enough to regress dimensional representations of facial emotion.
+They are also good at capturing categorical emotion information (see Appendix.~\ref{appendix:disc_emo}) \item But, in AU intensity estimation 3D face features are far from describing the complete set of facial actions and they fall behind the 2D appearance features. \end{itemize}

-ExpNet, 3DDFA-V2, and DECA do not use any emotion labels, and they are not trained or transferred representations from affect-related tasks.
-On the other hand, the EMOCA model is based on the DECA model; however, it uses a valence-arousal estimation model pretrained in AffectNet~\cite{mollahosseini2017affectnet}.
+\A{Except for the results of ExpNet and RingNet on SEWA}, the overall performance of 3D face features on emotion and AU intensity estimation is in line with their corresponding 3D shape reconstruction errors (see Table~\ref{tab:now}), as reported in the NoW evaluation repository leaderboard\footnote{Based on the challenge results provided at https://now.is.tue.mpg.de/nonmetricalevaluation.html.
+As EMOCA builds on the identity and shape encoders originally learned in DECA, they have the same reconstruction errors on the NoW evaluation repository.}.
+ExpNet, RingNet, 3DDFA-V2, and DECA do not use any emotion labels, and they are not trained on transferred representations from affect-related tasks.
+Deviating from these models, EMOCA, the best performing 3D face model, builds on DECA and it uses a valence-arousal estimation model pretrained on AffectNet~\cite{mollahosseini2017affectnet}.
 EMOCA additionally optimises an additional loss component, perceptual emotion consistency loss between the emotion features of RGB input and another valence-arousal estimator on the DECA model's expression and detail coefficients.
-Our results show even though the use of AffectNet pretraining and emotion consistency, EMOCA demonstrates poor performance in capturing the facial actions corresponding to several AUs, as listed in Table~\ref{tab:au_groups}.
+It is important to note that our results show even through the use of AffectNet pretraining and emotion consistency, EMOCA demonstrates poor performance in capturing the facial actions corresponding to several AUs, as listed in Table~\ref{tab:au_groups}.

-It is important to note that the size of areas for AUs and their occurrences varies.
-Constructing 3D face scans captured in conditions eliciting various AUs and making 3D face models more able to reconstruct AU-relevant temporal facial deformations would potentially close the gap.
-However, the current AU labelled video datasets are limited in terms of the total duration and the number of subjects.
-To address this significant challenge, leveraging the naturally available supervision cues, such as temporal coherency of facial actions in a video~\cite{tellamekala2019temporally,lu2020self}, is an alternative approach worth considering to make the 3D face more expressive in a label-efficient manner.